pendashteh/drop/README.md

 # Available commands
-`fix-missing-modules` Fixes the missing module error message. [https://www.drupal.org/project/module_missing_message_fixer]
+`fix-missing-modules` Fixes the missing module error message. [https://www.drupal.org/project/module_missing_message_fixer] `db-sql [--no-db] SQL` Runs an SQL Query against database.
+You can choose to omit the database autoselection.

 TODO
 - get database as a prefix when installing